ipcjk/ixgen/Readme.md

 ### Run ixgen ###

 Starting ixgen with default options will now print out the peering bgp configuration for DE-CIX with the wished neighbor statements for all ipv4 and ipv6 routers.
-Be sure to start with the argument _-apiservice_ to profit from the local json cache.

-    ./ixgen.mac -apiservice
+    ./ixgen.mac

-The program will
+The call will print out my DECIX-configuration for Frankfurt:

     router bgp
     neighbor 80.81.194.25 remote-as 196922
-    neighbor 80.81.194.25 peer-group
+    neighbor 80.81.194.25 peer-group decix-peer
     address-family ipv4 unicast
     neighbor 80.81.194.25 maximum-prefix 64
     no neighbor 80.81.194.25 shutdown
     exit-address-family
+    address-family ipv6 unicast
     neighbor 2001:7f8::3:13a:0:1 remote-as  196922
-    neighbor 2001:7f8::3:13a:0:1 peer-group
+    neighbor 2001:7f8::3:13a:0:1 peer-group decix-peer6
-    address-family ipv6 unicast
     neighbor 2001:7f8::3:13a:0:1 maximum-prefix 10
     no neighbor 2001:7f8::3:13a:0:1 shutdown
     exit-address-family